We are registered with the Information Commissioner's Office.

 A cookie is a piece of information that is stored on your computer's hard drive by your web browser, or stored as a temporary object in your web browser for the time of that connection.

-During the online registration process we allocate cookies during the registration process for our services.
-These cookies will hold information collected during your registration and will allow us to recognise you as a web visitor and provide you with the services you require.
 The type of cookie that we use is known as a 'session-based' cookie and is allocated to your computer only for the duration of your visit to our web site.
 The second type of cookie is known as a 'persistent' cookie.
 These cookies will remain on your computer for a period of time set for each cookie.

 How you can refuse or opt out of cookies: Most browsers are set by default to accept cookies automatically, but usually you can alter the settings of your browser to prevent automatic acceptance and prompt you every time a cookie is sent to you or to allow you to choose not to receive cookies at all.
 For further information on cookies and how to manage them you can go to www.allaboutcookies.org